CircleCI-Public/config-preview-sdk/docs/orbs-authoring.md

 ## Concepts in Orb Publishing

 ### Orb Registry
 Each installation of CircleCI has a single orb registry.
-The registry on circleci.com serves as the master source for all certified namespaces and orbs, though each server installation of CircleCI has its own registry that operators can control (TODO: server support for orbs and the orb registry is under development, so as of September 1st, 2018 this document applies to circleci.com).
+The registry on circleci.com serves as the master source for all certified namespaces and orbs and is the only orb registry users of circleci.com can use.

+When orb features come to the server installation of CircleCI, each installation will have its own registry that operators can control.
+NOTE: as of September 2018 the orb features are not yet supported on server installations (TODO: update this doc if orbs are now on server installs).

 ### Namespaces
 Namespaces are used to organize a set of orbs.
 Each namespace has a unique and immutable name within the registry, and each orb in a namespace has a unique name.
 For instance, the orb `circleci/rails` means the `rails` orb in the `circleci` namespace, which can coexist in the registry with an orb called `somenamespace/rails` because they are in separate namespaces.